edterbak/NodeRed_Heishamon_control/README.md

 **About v24.x Stable**
 This flow version works best with heishamon firmware 3.1 (or higher).
 In fw3.1+ there are new additional topics available of which two are used in the flow.
 I have been using fw3.1 for a month now without any issues.
+Note: There is a manual override available for the two new topics. *But This flow will work with fw2.0, fw3.0 as well after these two topics have been set.*

 Here is a list of up-to-date firmware's for heishamon. https://github.com/Egyras/HeishaMon/tree/master/binaries
-Note: There is a manual override available for the two new topics.

 <br/>
 There are also some breaking changes with external sensors.
 They need to be reconnected to the right [WP Input] tab AND configured in the dashboard (SYSTEM > SENSORS).